void-512/Codec-Quality-Analysis/README.md

 ## How to graph
 Make sure a "data.pkl" exists in the work directory

+The graph operation only requires "data.pkl" under work directory

 Show the plot with following command:
 ```
 codec-compare graph